- Conditions We Treat

-At CCL, patients with bladder cancer are treated by a team of different specialists, called a Multi-Disciplinary Team, or MDT.
+At CCL, patients with bladder cancer are treated by a specialist multidisciplinary team.
 This team works together to create a treatment plan to suit the individual needs of the patient.
 Treatments for bladder cancer vary depending on the type and severity of the case.
 Options include:

 Radiotherapy, where high-energy rays are used to destroy the cancer cells.

 Chemotherapy, the use of chemical agents which are toxic to cancer cells, destroying them and preventing them from spreading to different areas.